 The key differences between PO/AR backed Co-Ops Inventory Inspection Co-Ops are in the two following areas:

-- Sales channel – PO/AR backed Co-Ops have a purchase order associated with the inventory funded on the Co-Op that is greater than the total value of the Co-Op.
-II Co-Ops have not assigned Kickfurther as the payee with their clients on orders greater than the value of the co-op.
+- Sales channel – PO/AR backed Co-Ops have a purchase order associated with the inventory funded on the Co-Op that is greater than or equal to the total value of the Co-Op.
+II Co-Ops have not assigned Kickfurther as the payee with their clients on orders greater than the value of the Co-Op.

 - Payment terms – With PO/AR backed Co-Ops we often get payment assigned to us, meaning, when the retailer pays, they pay Kickfurther directly and we distribute payments to the users and the business.
 With II, we check on inventory levels and invoice the business.
-They have anywhere between 15 and 60 days to provide payment for the consignment inventory sold or transferred.
+They then are required to provide payment within their payment term for the consignment inventory sold or transferred.

 We believe Inventory Inspection is the best way for the crowd to support the growth of self-warehoused brands and products they love.
 Unlike equity crowdfunding, you’re not locked in with a business until exit.
 You might like the current designs of a product company, but who knows where they’re going.
 With an II Co-Op, you can fund the current production run of products you believe in.